 Hiking up Cerro Uchumachi

 The path lead past the top of Hotel Esmerelda and up to a clearing with a chapel and many radio towers.
 From this clearing, there are various paths and a road, which created some confusion.
 We chose a wide path to the right of the chapel and left of the tourist center and continued on our way.
+We recommend downloading maps for the area if you want to be sure you stay in the general right direction.

 The sun was already hot and the air was muggy as we climbed up the hill.
 There are various paths that stray away from the main path, but we think most of them lead to the same place and often meet up again.
 If you seem to have any doubt, keep your eye on the top of Uchumachi and make sure that you are continuing to head that way.
 You can either take the switchbacks leading up the hill or the small path that goes straight up.